sawft99/Obsidian-SecPlus/Sec+/Chapter 13 - Cloud Security/As a Service.md

 ## About
 ---
 - Provides organization with various types of security services without the need to maintain their own cyber security staff
-- Good for small companies, trying to lower costs, and those without the skill
+- Good for small companies, trying to lower costs and those without the skill
 - Outsourcing
 	- Simple interface for your own internal IT to use